yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 by the IdO, either directly or transitively, can obtain a certificate with an IdO identity.

-From a security point of view, the delegation process has two separate parts:
+From a security point of view, the delegation process has five separate parts:

 1. Enabling a specific third party (the intended NDC) to submit requests for delegated certificates;
-2. Making sure that any request for a delegated certificate matches the intended "shape" in terms of delegated identities as well as any other certificate metadata, e.g., key length, x.509 extensions, etc.
+2. Making sure that any request for a delegated certificate matches the intended "shape" in terms of delegated identities as well as any other certificate metadata, e.g., key length, x.509 extensions, etc.;
+3. Serving the certificate back to the NDC;
+4. A process for handling revocation of the delegation;
+5. A process for handling revocation of the certificate itself.

 The first part is covered by the NDC's ACME account that is administered by the IdO, whose security relies on the correct handling of the associated key pair.